Academic Affairs Office

 Course Of Study

-Faith Academy offers Standard Diplomas, College Preparatory with Advanced Academic Endorsement Diplomas, and College Preparatory with Advanced Career/Technical Endorsements.
+Faith Academy offers Standard Diplomas and College Preparatory Diplomas with Advanced Academic Endorsement.
 After carefully deciding which diploma you are seeking, make your course selections.
 To facilitate scheduling and to keep classes balanced, students must stay within their chosen course of study.
-Exceptions will be made, but on an individual basis and for valid reasons only.
+Exceptions will be made on an individual basis and only for valid reasons.
 All students must have 28 credits to graduate.

 graduates holding congratulations banner